 There are many choices out there for hardware crypto wallets.
 I have chosen to review 2 of the top wallets available.
-We'll make a complete comparison of the Ledger vs Keepkey in some of the key areas.
+Each have their own chrome apps, the Ledger uses Ledger Manager, and the Keepkey uses Keepkey Client.
+We’ll make a complete comparison of the Ledger vs Keepkey in some of the key areas.
 Keep in mind hardware wallets, in general, are the safest form of protection for your cryptocurrencies out there.
-Both the Ledger and the Keepkey are excellent wallets that will keep your cryptocurrencies safe, but even a wallet can't protect against negligence.
-So, don't advertise that you own crypto and don't hold your hardware wallets in any easily accessible locations.
-Make sure that the pin code for each is unknown by others and don't use any hardware wallet in a public location.
+Both the Ledger and the Keepkey are excellent wallets that will keep your cryptocurrencies safe, but even a wallet can’t protect against negligence.
+So, don’t advertise that you own crypto and don’t hold your hardware wallets in any easily accessible locations.
+Make sure that the pin code for each is unknown by others and don’t use any hardware wallet in a public location.

 The Keepkey is one of the sharpest looking hard wallets of all.
 It’s broad face, and clear digital interface makes it one of my favorites.
 There’s no difficulty seeing what exactly transpires on the interface compared to its smaller competitors.